MistySampleSkills/Skill-Template/README.md

 ### Assets

 Some skills use image or audio assets that a user will need to upload to Misty before executing the skill.
-You can make these files available by placing them in your skill's repository, at the same directory level as your code and meta file.
+You can make these files available by placing them in your skill's repository, at the same directory level as your code and meta files.

 ### Code for Other Devices